 - RCA audio in

 I especially like the reset button not being on the main body of the camera.
 Apart from eliminating an ingress point, it means nobody can reset the camera unless they get to the hidden reset button!
 This is much better than many other cameras such as Hikvision’s which have the reset button externally on the camera body itself.

 What’s missing though?
 An SD card is the most obvious omission and is quite a useful feature to see in an IP camera.back to menu ↑ back to menu ↑

 I was able to get the RLC-423 installed, up and running in 5 minutes.
 The camera comes with almost everything you would need to install the camera – rawl plugs and screws.

-The RLC-423 supports Power over Ethernet (PoE) which is the my recommended way of powering IP cameras – you can use a single ethernet cable to send both data and power to the camera using either a PoE switch or a PoE injector.
+The RLC-423 supports Power over Ethernet (PoE) which is my recommended way of powering IP cameras – you can use a single Ethernet cable to send both data and power to the camera using either a PoE switch or a PoE injector.

 Since the camera uses high powered IR LEDs and has PTZ motors to power, it needs a lot more than the 7W or so a fixed lens camera needs – around 22W to be exact.
 So the PoE standard the camera supports is 802.3at.
 Reolink has thrown in a power adaptor that you can use to power up the camera and you may be thinking already ‘can I use that to inject power also’.